 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist

 Plan Your Visit

 Explore the amazing place with help from local businesses.

 How to get to Lower Brewers Lock

-Driving: Turn on Sunbury Rd (rt 12) off Hwy 15.
-There is a parking area just before you reach the one land swing bridge located above the lock.
+Driving: Turn on Sunbury Rd (Rt 12) off Hwy 15.
+There is a parking area just before you reach the one lane swing bridge located above the lock.